 Also referred to as buy here pay here loans, special finance auto loans are designed for consumers with bad or no credit.
 Special financing loans are handled in-house by the dealership’s financing department.
 When you apply, the special finance company determines the amount you can comfortably afford to pay either weekly, biweekly or monthly.
 Upon approval, you are allowed to choose from vehicles within a specified price range.

 In most instances, the special finance company will not require a credit check.
 As a result, you can still qualify for a special finance loan with tarnished credit.
 However, the interest rates are significantly higher than what you’d find with traditional lenders because of the riskiness of the loan.

 Is a Special Finance Loan Right for You?

-If you’re in desperate need of an auto loan and can’t find a cosigner to help you get approved with a traditional lender, a special finance loan is a feasible option for purchasing a safe and reliable vehicle.
-A special finance loan may also be ideal if the dealer agrees to report account activity to the credit bureaus to help rebuild your credit.
+If you’re in desperate need of an auto loan and can’t find a cosigner to help you get approved with a traditional lender, a special finance loan is a feasible option for purchasing a used vehicle.
+Talk to the dealer to see if they report account activity on your special finance loan to the credit bureaus.

 Special Financing Types

 Many traditional lenders, like banks and credit unions, only offer auto financing to borrowers with high credit scores, which makes it difficult for those with bad credit history to get approved for an auto loan.
 However, there are other options, called special finance loans, if you can't find financing with a traditional financing companies.